Duke vs Tennessee Players to Watch - Second Round

 Duke Players to Watch

-Filipowski paces his squad in both points (15.1) and rebounds (9) per contest, and also puts up 1.6 assists.
-Defensively, he delivers 1.3 steals and 0.7 blocked shots.
+Filipowski leads the Blue Devils with 15.1 points per contest and 9 rebounds, while also averaging 1.6 assists.

-Roach puts up 13.6 points, 2.5 rebounds and 3.1 assists per game.
-At the other end, he posts 0.9 steals and 0 blocked shots.
+Roach posts 13.6 points, 2.5 rebounds and 3.1 assists per game.
+At the other end, he delivers 0.9 steals and 0 blocked shots.

-Tyrese Proctor leads his squad in assists per contest (3.2), and also averages 9.2 points and 3.2 rebounds.
-Defensively, he totals 0.6 steals and 0.1 blocked shots.
+Tyrese Proctor leads his team in assists per contest (3.2), and also averages 9.2 points and 3.2 rebounds.
+Defensively, he tallies 0.6 steals and 0.1 blocked shots.

 Tennessee Players to Watch

-Zakai Zeigler is the Volunteers' top assist man (5.4 per game), and he averages 10.7 points and 2.7 rebounds.
+Zakai Zeigler is putting up a team-high 5.4 assists per game.
+He's also delivering 10.7 points and 2.7 rebounds, hitting 37.5% of his shots from the field, and 31.1% from beyond the arc resulting in 1.7 treys per contest.

-Olivier Nkamhoua tops the Volunteers in rebounding (5 per game), and puts up 10.5 points and 2 assists.
-He also averages 0.4 steals and 0.6 blocked shots.
+Olivier Nkamhoua is putting up a team-leading 5 rebounds per contest.
+And he is producing 10.5 points and 2 assists, making 51.1% of his shots from the floor.

-Julian Phillips gets the Volunteers 8.7 points, 4.9 rebounds and 1.5 assists per game.
-He also puts up 0.7 steals and 0.6 blocked shots.
+The Volunteers receive 8.7 points, 4.9 rebounds and 1.5 assists per game from Julian Phillips.

-The Volunteers receive 4.8 points, 4.8 rebounds and 0.9 assists per game from Jonas Aidoo.
+The Volunteers get 4.8 points, 4.8 rebounds and 0.9 assists per game from Jonas Aidoo.

 Duke Top Performers (Last 10 Games)